-(4) Improper driving including, but not limited to, such offenses as reckless driving, driving while intoxicated, speeding, driving the wrong way on a one way street, failing to stop at stop signs, driving on grass or landscaped areas, excessive noise and other offenses not specified herein which are violations of the motor vehicle laws and ordinances of the State of Oregon or the City of Monmouth, are subject to prosecution in the appropriate state or municipal court or through the Student Conduct Court or Student Judicial Board.
+(4) Improper driving including, but not limited to, such offenses as: reckless driving, driving while intoxicated, speeding, driving the wrong way on a one way street, failing to stop at stop signs, driving on grass or landscaped areas, excessive noise, other offenses not specified herein which are violations of the motor vehicle laws and ordinances of the State of Oregon or the City of Monmouth.
+Violators are subject to prosecution in the appropriate state or municipal court or through the Student Conduct Court or Student Judicial Board.

-(5) Persons with vehicles receiving a citation in a metered zone and it is documented the vehicle has not been moved in more than two hours, an additional citation may be issued.
+(5) Persons with vehicles receiving a citation in a metered zone are subject to additional citations being issued when it is documented that the vehicle has not been moved in more than two hours.